-That it is this price advantage alone, not a lack of faith or appreciation of the architect's services, which draws hundreds of thousands of clients away from architects every year.
+That it is this price advantage alone, not a lack of faith or appreciation of the architect's services, which draws hundreds of thousands of clients publicity being spread at all times.

 That this is a natural, human trait that must be countered with equally visible dollar arguments.
 (How many architects, for instance, will not buy their cough medicine direct from the drug store regardless of their certain knowledge that the doctor can tell them better what they need?)